stefangolas/agrow_pumps/README.md

 ```

+### How to Use

+**DualArray** implements behavior for a specific PRANCE setup with bacteria culture and other sources. **MultiArrayHandler** is a general interface to a set of multiple AgrowTek modbus pump arrays.

+**Make sure to set a safe timeout value in the pump array register table.
+Using automated pumps improperly can damage equipment.**

 # Pump Setup Instructions

 This guide is to set up the AD6i dosing pump array from Agrowtek.
 The pump array should ship with the AgrowLINK LX1 bridge device.